HiroshiKERA/calt/README.md

 It offers a basic Transformer model and training, and non-experts of deep learning (e.g., mathematicians) can focus on constructing datasets to train and evaluate the model.
 Particularly, users only need to implement an instance generator for their own task.

-For example, for polynomial addition task, the following will work.
+For example, for the polynomial addition task, the following will work.
 ```
 class SumProblemGenerator:
     '''